Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Introduction

 One of the well-studied machine learning problems is {\em linear regression}, which is traditionally defined as follows.
 We receive $n$ data, where for each $i \in [1,n]$, the data consists of a row in a matrix $\mathbold{A}$ and a single element in a vector $\mathbold{b}$.
 Matrix $\mathbold{A}$ is called {\em predictor values} and $\mathbold{b}$ is called {\em measured values}.
 The goal is to find a vector $\mathbold{x}$ such that $\mathbold{A} \cdot \mathbold{x}$ is the closest point to $\mathbold{b}$ in the column span of $\mathbold{A}$, under some distance measure, e.g., the Euclidean distance (which is also called the least squares distance or the $L2$ norm).
 In other words, we want to solve the following problem:

 or the equivalent problem:

 There is a long history of research on the regression problem for static matrix data and graph data \cite{ecf352e8da75424b8b40be6f22ade69d}.
+All the current best bounds for graph regression are by using a matrix embedding (representation) for the graph.
+As an example motivating (linear) graph regression using a matrix embedding for the graph, assume that we are given the graph of a friendship network in which a score is assigned to each node reflecting its reputation or weight or importance etc. Suppose that we want to find a function with a minimum error for the scores of the nodes, which is linear in terms of their structural properties.
+Hence, first we need to find a matrix embedding $\mathbold M$ of the nodes, in which each row $i$ represents the structural properties of node $i$.
+Then we need to find a function for the scores which is linear in terms of the values in the rows of $\mathbold M$.

-Very recently, the problem was extended to {\em dynamic graphs}, too \cite{DBLP:journals/corr/abs-1903-10699}.
-Dynamic graphs are graphs that change over time by a sequence of update operation.
+Since most of real-world graphs are {\em dynamic}, recently the problem was extended to {\em dynamic graphs} \cite{DBLP:journals/corr/abs-1903-10699,DBLP:conf/stoc/DurfeeGGP19}.
+Dynamic graphs are graphs that change over time by a sequence of update operations.
 They are generated in many domains such as the world wide web, social and information networks, technology networks and communication networks.
 An update operation in a graph might be either an edge insertion or an edge deletion or a node insertion or a node deletion.

-Given an $n \times m$ (update-efficient) matrix embedding of a graph $G$, the author of \cite{DBLP:journals/corr/abs-1903-10699} proposed an exact algorithm for dynamic graph regression, wherein first an $O\left( \min \left\{ nm^2+n^2m \right\} \right)$ time pre-processing is performed.
-Then after any update operation in the graph, the solution is updated in $O(nm)$ time.
+Given a $n \times d$ (update-efficient) matrix embedding\footnote{Note that this notion of {\em embedding} is different from the notion of {\em embedding} used in {\em graph pattern mining} \cite{DBLP:journals/fgcs/ChehreghaniABB20,DBLP:journals/datamine/ChehreghaniB16,DBLP:journals/tsmc/ChehreghaniCLR11}.} of a graph $G$, the author of \cite{DBLP:journals/corr/abs-1903-10699} proposed an exact algorithm for dynamic graph regression, wherein first an $O\left( \min \left\{ nd^2,n^2d \right\} \right)$ time pre-processing is performed.
+Then after any update operation in the graph, the solution is updated in $O(nd)$ time.
 However, since in most of applications $n$ is a very large quantity, this time complexity might be too high to be used in practice.
-Therefore, we are interested in developing algorithms that are considerably faster than the exact algorithm, in the expense of producing an approximate solution.
-In particular, we want to develop algorithms that have a {\em sublinear} running time, in terms of $n$.
+Therefore, we are interested in developing algorithms that are considerably faster than the exact algorithm, at the expense of producing an approximate solution.
+In particular, we want to develop algorithms that have a {\em sublinear update time}, in terms of $n$.